-The De’Longhi Magnifica S is a true bean to cup machine that makes wonderful coffee.
+The De’Longhi Magnifica S is a true bean-to-cup machine that makes wonderful coffee.
 It does everything well – grinding beans, extracting the perfect espresso and frothing milk.
-Plus, being easy to adjust & easy to clean, it’s a joy to use.
+Plus, being easy to adjust & easy to clean, it’s a doddle to use.
 Above all else, owners love this machine for the coffee it makes.

 Beyond pulling the perfect espresso, there’s a decent milk frother.
-This means cappuccinos, lattes, americanos, flat whites are all good options.
+This means cappuccinos, lattes, americanos and flat whites are all good options.
 Plus, this all-in-one machine can also top up your drink with hot water.